About The Astrophyzix Platform (.com & .org)

-Astrophyzix is curated and edited by Dr. Orion Vega, an educator with academic background in physics, astrobiology, and astrophysics, and more than two decades of experience in science literacy and public science communication.
+Astrophyzix Digital Observatory is built, researched, written, curated and edited by Dr. Orion Vega, an educator with academic background in computer science, data analysis, physics, astrobiology, and astrophysics, with more than two decades of experience in science literacy and public science communication.
 His editorial approach prioritises evidence-based explanation, methodological clarity, and public accessibility, presenting complex scientific research in a clear format without sensationalism, speculation, or compromise of scientific rigor.

 Science Communication Approach

-Astrophyzix.com maintains a strict evidence-based editorial framework designed to ensure scientific accuracy, transparency, and verifiability in all published content.
+Astrophyzix.com and Astrophyzix.org (Astrophyzix Digital Observatory) maintains a strict evidence-based editorial framework designed to ensure scientific accuracy, transparency, and verifiability in all published content.
 The platform focuses on astronomy, astrophysics, planetary science, and space research, and applies formal sourcing and verification standards consistent with institutional scientific communication practices.

 All editorial decisions prioritise factual reliability over publication speed, and no material is published unless sufficient traceable scientific support is available.
 The primary objective is to present readers with information that can be independently verified through original research sources or recognised scientific institutions.